Exploring Non-Markovianity in Ergodic Channels: Measuring Memory Retention through Ergotropy: generalized ergodic channel with Lindblad evolution

-From the description of the aforementioned d-dimenional ergodic map, it is in principle possible to construct the corresponding Lindblad type generator.
+Based on the previous discussion, we now aim to construct the Lindblad dynamics of an arbitrary dimensional system under the generalized ergodic channel.
+We outline the dynamics in terms of a master equation that captures the evolution of the system's density matrix under this channel.
+From the description of the aforementioned $d$-dimenional ergodic map, it is in principle possible to construct the corresponding Lindblad type generator.
 However, that will involve constructing $d^2\times d^2$ dimensional matrices.
-Though it is possible to construct such matrices and subsequently the master equation for a given fixed dimension, however it is not feasible to find the same for arbitrary dimension.
+Though it is possible to construct such matrices and subsequently the master equation for a given fixed dimension, it is not feasible to find the same for arbitrary dimension.
 Therefore, we take the approach which is the other way around and infer the possible master equation from the information of the qubit dynamics and then verify that its solution is the aforementioned ergodic map.
 Based on this inference, we prove the following theorem.